eclipse-dash/dash-licenses/README.md

 * Pass the token via the `-token` option; and
 * Pass the project id via the `-project` option.

-Note that the options are slighly different for the [Maven plugin](README.md#maven-plugin-options).
+Note that the options are slightly different for the [Maven plugin](README.md#maven-plugin-options).

 The tool currently limits itself to five requests. **Do not share your access token.**